astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 ---
 layout: post
 title: 'Power of Diffusion Models'
-date: 2022-01-01 11:00 +0800
+date: 2022-09-25 11:00 +0800
-categories: [Generative AI]
+categories: [Generative AI, Diffusion Models]
-tags: [diffusion-models, jax, clip, guided-diffusion, dalle-2, imagen, stable-diffusion]
+tags: [diffusion-models, jax, clip, ddim, score-based-model, guided-diffusion, dalle-2, imagen, stable-diffusion, latent-diffusion-model]
 math: true
 enable_d3: true
-published: true
 ---

 > This post focuses on a theory behind diffusion models and core ideas of newest generative neural networks, which took Internet by storm in 2022.
 Brace yourself, this post is math-heavy and there are a lot of formulas ahead.